MeteoSwiss-APN/Spack/README.md

     $ spack install cosmo@master%pgi +gpu

 This will clone the package, build it and then install the chosen package and all its dependencies under _/scratch/$USER/install/tsa_ (see _config.yaml_ file section for details).
-The build-stage of your package and its dependencies are not kept.
-Module files are also created during this process and install under _/scratch/$USER/modules/_
+The build-stage of your package and its dependencies are not kept (add _--keep-stage_ after the install command in order to keep it).
+Module files are also created during this process and installed under _/scratch/$USER/modules/_

 ## Dev-building software on tsa/daint